Lemon Poppy Seed Muffins

 Can you freeze lemon poppy seed muffins?
 Yes.
 Once the muffins have cooled, place them in an airtight container with parchment between layers.
 They keep best if the muffins are individually wrapped in plastic wrap.
 Freeze for up to one month.
 Defrost in the refrigerator before serving.

 Citrus is one of my favorite flavor profiles for baked goods.
 If you like these muffins, try my lemon poppy seed bread.
 Another similar recipe are my orange poppy seed muffins, but my most popular citrus recipe is for these lemon bars with shortbread crust.
+If you’re looking for something sweeter, try my lemon cupcakes with lemon buttercream frosting.

 Lemon poppy seed muffins are a good addition to the breakfast table.
 The bright citrus flavor will wake you up in the morning!
 What occasion will you be making these muffins for?
 Let me know in the comments or tag @ifyougiveablondeakitchen on social media.